oat-sa/package-tao/docker/readme.md

 ### UI

-In order to start the install wizard you should access `http://localhost` on your browser.
+In order to start the installation wizard you should access `http://localhost` on your browser.

 Database credentials can be changed in `docker-compose.yml`, default values are these:
  - Database host name: `tao_db`